owncloud/core/apps/files_external/3rdparty/icewind/smb/README.md

 ```

 **Note**: write() will truncate your file to 0bytes.
 You may open a writeable stream with append() which will point
-the cursor to the end of the file or create it if it does not exists yet. (append() is only compatible with libsmbclient-php)
+the cursor to the end of the file or create it if it does not exist yet. (append() is only compatible with libsmbclient-php)
 ```php
 $fh = $share->append('test.txt');
 fwrite($fh, 'bar');